 - Be ill for four days or more in a row (including days off), or have been told to self-isolate due to Covid-19

 - Follow your rules about reporting sickness.

-- Have earnt, on average, at least £120 per week (before tax) in the past 8 weeks.
+- Have earned, on average, at least £120 per week (before tax) in the past 8 weeks.

 Check if your employees are entitled to SSP here.

-If you class your zero-contract hour staff as employees, then they are entitled to holiday pay, just like any other part-time or fixed-term employee at your company.
-How much they are entitled to will depend on how many hours they work, how much they are paid, and how long they have been working for you.
+If you class your zero-contract hour staff as employees, then they are entitled to paid holiday, just like any other part-time or fixed-term employee at your company.
+How much holiday entitlement they get will depend on how many hours they work, how much they are paid, and how long they have been working for you.

 The first step in working out zero-hour contract holiday pay is calculating the employee’s average pay from the previous 12 weeks.
-This must be actual “worked” weeks, though, not calendar weeks.
-So if, for example, a zero-hour contract employee only works every second week, then you will need to work out their average for the last 24 weeks (so that 12 “working weeks” are taken into account).
+This must be actual “worked” weeks, not calendar weeks.
+So if, for example, a zero-hour contract employee only works every second week, then you will need to work out their average for the last 24 weeks (so that 12 “working weeks” are considered).

 The process is much simpler if you pay your zero-hour contract employees on a monthly basis.
-You can work out how much you pay them per week by dividing their monthly average by four.
+You can determine how much you pay them per week by dividing their monthly average by four.

 One of the biggest challenges for human resources departments over the past year has been the increase in demand for furlough as a result of Covid-19.
 Perhaps you have had to furlough staff over the past year and you are now wondering how it would work with zero-hour contract workers and employees?

 In fact, furloughed employees can be on any type of employment contract.
 This includes full-time and part-time employees, employees on agency contracts, and employees on flexible/variable or zero-hour contracts.